-- Effective 22 December until 1 January, flights from the United Kingdom are not permitted to land in Austria. - Effective until further notice, hotels are closed to leisure travellers/tourists.
+- Effective 15 January, all travellers entering Austria will need to register electronically in advance and obtain a so-called pre-travel clearance (PTC).
+At the border, they will have to show their PTC (either digitally or as a hard copy).
+There are exemptions for unexpected travel due to emergencies. - Effective until 24 January, flights from the United Kingdom and South Africa are not permitted to land in Austria. - Effective until further notice, hotels are closed to leisure travellers/tourists.
 Essential travel (e.g. for business) is still possible, and Austria's borders are not closed. - Effective 19 December 2020 until at least 10 January 2021: - EU/EEA/Swiss or Austrian citizens arriving from high-risk areas (with a 14-day COVID-19 incidence rate over 100 per 100,000 population) are required to self-isolate for ten days on arrival. - On arrival, travellers need to present a completed "Declaration of Quarantine" form. - After 5 days of quarantine at the earliest, they may take a COVID-19 PCR or antigen test to shorten their quarantine. - Exceptions from the quarantine requirement exist only for the following: - Arrivals from safe countries: only Australia, Finland, Iceland, Ireland, Japan, New Zealand, Norway, South Korea, Uruguay and the Vatican. - Passengers in transit without stopover, regular cross-border commuters, people travelling to the towns of Vomp-Hinterriss, Mittelberg (Kleinwalsertal), and Jungholz. - Business travellers, who must instead present a medical certificate verifying a negative COVID-19 test taken in the 72 hours prior to entry. - Entry is prohibited for third-country nationals arriving from high-risk areas.